rohithajith/project-HAI/README.md

+this project is for hotels websites for the guest to interact with agents chatbot we will build the backend logic first

 # AI Agents System (`backend/ai_agents`)

-This directory contains the core components of the multi-agent AI system designed for hotel guest interactions.
  It utilizes a supervisor-worker pattern where a `SupervisorAgent` routes requests to specialized agents based on the user's message content and predefined priorities.

 ## Core Components